LeeviKu/erc20-token-bots-and-gas-bot/README.md

 - install node.js
 - go to the folder in terminal and type
   - npm install
-- create .env file to root and give it these values:
+- put these values into the .env file:
 gasFeeBotClientId=************** // guide for getting the id https://www.freecodecamp.org/news/create-a-discord-bot-with-python/
 priceBotClientId=**************
 holdersBotClientId=************